 Expand the sections below to learn more.

-If you would like to correct or update your personal information, or to request access to or deletion of your personal information, you may contact us by: Visiting the specific product or service website; using the online Contact Us form; or sending a letter to one of the postal addresses listed in the ”How to Contact Us” section below including your name, email address, account identification, and purpose of the request.
+If you would like to correct or update your personal information, or to request access to or deletion of your personal information, you may contact us by visiting the specific product or service website or by using the contact details provided under the “How to Contact Us” section below.
 If you request a change to or deletion of your personal information, please note that we may still need to retain certain information for recordkeeping purposes, and/or to complete any transactions that you began prior to requesting such change or deletion (e.g., when you make a purchase or enter a promotion, you may not be able to change or delete the personal information provided until after the completion of such purchase or promotion).
 Some of your information may also remain within our systems and other records where necessary for compliance with applicable law.

 At your request and where the law requires us to do so, we will confirm what personal information we hold about you.
 You may also have a legal right to obtain a copy of your personal information.
 You can make such a request by making a written request in one of the ways described in the “How to Contact Us” section below.
 We may charge a processing fee for this service where permitted by law and we will require evidence of your identity before fulfilling your request.